 Venaco is a washed rind cheese produced from raw, whole sheep’s milk, though some shepherds use goat’s milk.
 It is produced in the mountainous regions of Haute Corsica using natural rennet.
 The name of the cheese is derived from a village called Venaco that lies in the centre of the island.

 The aroma of Venaco is complex, complemented by a powerful, melt-in-the-mouth taste.
 A great place to try Corsican cheeses is at the Venaco cheese fair, A Fiera di U Casgiu, in early May.
-Venaco is fremiers cheeses that have to be produced from the milk of a single herd.
+Venaco is a fremier cheese that has to be produced from the milk of a single herd.